Home > Biking

 Compared to most other mountain bike-related upgrades, grips are among the most affordable, so it’s easy to freshen up the look and feel of your ride.
 But with so many options to choose from, finding the right pair to suit your riding style and preferences can be a challenge.
 Different diameters, materials, cushioning levels, patterns, and attachment styles can all play a role in the mountain bike grips that are best for you.

 Our team of testers have decades of riding experience and have tried nearly every mountain bike grip on the market.
-They tested the models included here for months — in some cases years — to come up with this curated list.
-So, whether you’re an XC racer looking for the lightest grips possible, a gravity fiend seeking tenacious grip, or anywhere in between, we’ve got recommendations to steer you towards the best.
+We tested the models included here for months โ€” in some cases years โ€” to come up with this curated list.
+So, whether you’re after a gravity-oriented grip like the Ergon GDH Team, a lightweight slide-on like the ESI Chunky, or something in between, we’ve got recommendations to steer you toward the best.

-To learn more about what characteristics distinguish mountain bike grips, take a look at our buyer’s guide and FAQ section at the bottom of this article.
-You can also see how the grips we tested compare side-by-side in our comparison chart.
+To learn more about what characteristics distinguish mountain bike grips, take a look at our Buyerโ€™s Guide and Price & Value section at the bottom of this article.
+You can also see how the grips we tested compare side-by-side in our Comparison Chart.

 The Best Mountain Bike Grips of 2024

-• Length 130 mm
+• Length: 130 mm

-• Diameter 32 mm
+• Diameter: 32 mm

-• Style Lock-on, single clamp
+• Style: Lock-on, single clamp

-• Weight 100 g/pair
+• Weight: 100 g/pair

-• Cushion Moderate
+• Cushion: Moderate

 Pros